LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W01-D0-Overview.md

 I have drop-in office hours on [Zoom](https://lanecc.zoom.us/j/8982554800) and in person, building 19, room 152:

-- M, W 4:00–4:50
-- Tu, Th 2:00–2:50
+- Monday through Thursday 1:00–1:50

-I'm available at other times too, just let me know when you'd like to meet.
+I'm available at other times too, <u>just let me know when you'd like to meet</u>.

 Don't hesitate to reach out if you have questions, would like help debugging code, or anything else!
 Contact me any of these ways: